 - How to embroider a fluffy blanket

 - How to embroider a beanie

 - T-shirt embroidery tutorial

 You can find all my project ideas in my machine embroidery projects section!

 Machine Embroidery For Beginners – Conclusion

-I hope you’ve enjoyed learning how to use your embroidery machine and learned some embroidery tips and techniques.
-If there’s something I’ve missed or something else you need help with, please let me know, and I’ll get to work on more tutorials!
+I hope you’ve enjoyed learning how to use an embroidery machine and also learned some basic embroidery tips and techniques.